Precious and light butterflies as positive thoughts ....

 Such adventure becomes even more unique when I am asked to create them bespoke.
 Then begins the one to one relation in which I dive in the world and spirit of the person commissioning the jewel…as a revelation of a small part of a of her soul to me..

-Cristina Rotondaro, born in Kenya and daughter of an Italian ambassador, grew between Morocco, San Marino, the Philippines and Brazil.
+Cristina Rotondaro, born in Kenya and daughter of an Italian Ambassador, grew between Kenya, Morocco, San Marino, the Philippines and Brazil.

-Graduated in Business Management, and Master in International Relations from Johns Hopkins University.
+She completed the degree in Business Administration and furthered her education with a Master in International Affairs at Johns Hopkins University.

-Between 2003 and 2012, the creations of the designer, very appreciated among others, by the Queen of Jordan, are distributed by Barneys New York in the United States and across America, by Harvey Nichols in London in Capri in Milan in Vancouver by Holt Renfrew and flagshipstore in Rome, Rampa Mignanelli impressive mentioned as a ‘jewelry of the city’ for two years in the city Guide Louis Vuitton.
+Between 2003 and 2012 the creations of the designer, appreciated among others by the Queen of Jordan, are distributed also by Harvey Nichols in London, by Holt Renfrew in Vancouver and by exclusive retailers in Capri and Milan.
+Her flagship store in Rome, Rampa Mignanelli is mentioned as a “jewelry of the city“ for two years in the city Guide Louis Vuitton.

-In 2011, exposes how unique jewelry designer at the 54th Biennale of Venice Arts.
+In 2011, Cristina exposed as unique jewelry designer at the 54th Biennale of Venice Arts.

-Increasingly interested in using unusual materials such as oxidized bronze, Brazilian and African wood, enamel, glass and silk threads, its creation is always seeking more art and the finest craftsmanship, as a preciousness.
+Increasingly interested in using unusual materials such as oxidized bronze, Brazilian and African wood, enamels, glass and silk threads, her creation moves more and more towards arts and finest craftsmanship, seeking preciousness and uniqueness.

-The ‘Trasparenze’ collection this year continues to explore materials, symbols and multicolored lights of stones and transparent glazes.
+The latest ‘Trasparenze’ collection continues to explore materials, symbols and multicolored lights of stones and transparent glazes.